iluvjava/Maths/Notebook 2.0/MATH 700 (Master Thesis)/Taxonomy and Frameworks of Subspace Projection Method.md

 \end{aligned}
 $$

-This is the conditions derived using the objective of minimizing the error norm by choosing the solution $x$ from the affine space of $x_0 + \text{span}(P_k)$, where we assume that $P_k$ is a matrix whose columns are some basis vectors.

-Plase obseve that the above equation is also the same as the following Galerkin's Condition's Matrix From:
+This is the conditions derived using the objective of minimizing the error norm by choosing the solution $x$ from the affine space of $x_0 + \text{span}(P_k)$, where we assume that $P_k$ is a matrix whose columns are some A-Orthogonal basis vectors.
+Plase observe that the above equation is also the same as the following Galerkin's Condition's Matrix From:

 $$
 \text{choose }:  x\in x_0 + \text{span}(P_k) \text{ s.t: }
 b - Ax \perp \text{span}(P_k)
 $$

-For any miniizations method, there is a Galerkin Frameworks that seems to describe it.
+For any minimization method, there is such a Framework that seems to describe it.

 ---